 Where necessary, I hired contractors to complete portions of the job that I did not feel comfortable with.
 This includes unit installation, a ventilation system upgrade and a new electrical sub-panel.
 I will share the expenses that went into this project along with real energy bills and the subsequent energy savings.
 There are plenty of pictures on this site.

-If you have any questions, please feel free to contact me at email@example.com.
-Many of your e-mails are really great.
+If you have any questions, please feel free to contact me at firstname.lastname@example.org.
+Many of you have sent great emails.
+Thank you.

 A Quick Summary

-After running this system since October 2008 (4.5 years or 5 winters), I paid for the system and my electric bill went down about 3.5% and my propane bill went down 100%.
+After running this system since October 2008, my electric bill went down about 3.5% and my propane bill went down 100%.